For support, all UNICEF should use the Service Manager.

 A variety of tools, such as discussion forums, blogs, assignments, or wikis help you to interact with other learners whilst providing support for you own learning needs.

-Learning Plans allow you to set precise objectives and phase your development.
+Development Plans allow you to set goals and phase your development.
 All your learning achievements remain safely recorded in your personal Learning Record.

 Learn anytime, anywhere, on a web-enabled computer, tablet, or smartphone.
 Agora Offline, a complementary desktop application, allows learners to complete certain courses offline and synchronize their progress when an internet connection is available.